 - 1 tbsp lemon juice freshly squeezed

-- 1/4 cup flour (I used whole grain spelt)
+- 1/4 cup flour all-purpose or whole grain like spelt

-- 2 tbsp sugar brown or white granulated
+- 2 tbsp sugar or almond paste brown or white granulated

 - 1/2 tsp baking powder